 Maps are essential for any field operation, and the LFS depends on maps to guide staff in the field.
-The Lands and Survey Department prepares enumeration area maps for every household survey that the ESO conducts.

 The Cayman Islands are divided into six (6) districts, and for the LFS, they are assigned a number.
 Cayman Brac and Little Cayman are referred to as Sister Islands and together comprise the sixth district.
 However, maps are numbered as shown below: